Coding Guidelines ¶

 Private/) resources.
 In the folder

-Private/there is a
+Private/there should be a

 .htaccessfile, which is blocking direct access to non public files.